egafni/ComputerVision/README.md

 Dockerfile to build the image

+## CI/CD (TODO)

+Add CI/CD.
+I like to use gitlab or github workflows.
+Builds the docker contrainer & runs the tests.
+Often I will have to test runner on the development server s
+For more advanced projects, I'll have the tests running a local server so that the docker images are easily cached and it can have access to GPUs and production/R&D data.

 ## Submitting Cloud Individual Jobs (TODO)

     The submit.py script allows you to run any arbitrary command (such as training a model) in the cloud